kiriland/cs350-final/README.md

 ## Working with git

   **!!
-IMPORTANT !!** To get the latest version of the project write in terminal. **MAKE SURE TO RUN THIS EVERY TIME YOU START WORKING ON ANYTHING TO  GUARANTEE THAT YOU ARE WORKING ON THE LATEST VERSION OF THE PROJECT AND AVOID MERGE PROBLEMS IN THE FUTURE!**
+IMPORTANT !!** To get the latest version of the project, run this command in terminal while in the directory of the project. **MAKE SURE TO RUN THIS EVERY TIME YOU START WORKING ON ANYTHING TO  GUARANTEE THAT YOU ARE WORKING ON THE LATEST VERSION OF THE PROJECT AND TO AVOID MERGE PROBLEMS IN THE FUTURE!**

     git pull origin

-To commit to the repository (upload the files you worked on):
+To commit to the repository (upload the files you worked on), run this command in terminal while in the directory of the project.:

      git add .
      git commit -m "MESSAGE describing the work you have done"